 Other issues affecting the agricultural economy include rising land values that adversely affect the viability of farming by making it increasingly difficult for new farmers to enter agriculture or for existing producers to buy or rent land to expand operations.
-Additionally, state and federal inheritance taxes make it extremely difficult for farming families to transfer ownership of the family farm from one generation to the next, particularly in locations where land has acquired significant value due to its development potential.

 Charleston County also has extensive forest resources that benefit the County's economy, its natural resource base, and its rural character.
-A portion of the Francis Marion National Forest is within the County, and this immense natural resource is beneficial to the County in a variety of ways from enhancing the quality of life and providing recreational opportunities to preserving a unique ecosystem that has been present for hundreds of years in the Lowcountry.
-The manner in which forest land is managed has a direct influence on water quality, the way wetlands function, wildlife habitat, air quality, and scenic resources, as well as the land's long-term productive capabilities.
-In 2012, the Francis Marion National Forest began updating their National Forest Land and Resource Management Plan to comply with
+A portion of the Francis Marion National Forest is within the County, and this immense natural resource is beneficial in a variety of ways from enhancing the quality of life and providing recreational opportunities to preserving a unique ecosystem that has been present for hundreds of years.
+The manner in which forest land is managed has a direct influence on water quality, wetlands functionality, wildlife habitat, air quality, and scenic resources, as well as the land's long-term productive capabilities.
+In 2012, the Francis Marion National Forest began updating their National Forest Land and Resource Management Plan to comply with recent changes in federal regulations.

-Note: The 2006 Charleston County Comprehensive Greenbelt Plan is incorporated into this Comprehensive Plan. recent changes in federal regulations.
 This plan revision includes several community workshops and incorporates strategies to address challenges facing National Forests such as forest restoration, watershed and habitat protection, and effects of climate change, among other issues.
 A number of initiatives and state programs are in place in South Carolina today that encourage forest stewardship and the long-term sustainability of forest resources.